awales0177/sphinxcool-css/README.md

 # sphinxcool-css

-Creates a nice look for displaying tables and in line code
+Creates a nice look for display to use in the sphinxawesome_theme for tables and inline code